AdobeDocs/media-analytics.es-ES/help/sdk-implement/tracking-scenarios/live-main-content.md

 ## Finalización de contenido de Heartbeat {#section_2CA970213AF2457195901A93FC9D4D0D}

-No habrá una llamada completa en este escenario, ya que el flujo activo nunca se completó.
+No habrá una llamada completa en este escenario, porque la transmisión en vivo nunca se completó.

 ## Configuración del valor del cursor de reproducción

-Para los flujos en directo, es necesario definir el cursor de reproducción como un desplazamiento desde el momento en que comenzó la programación, de modo que en los informes, los analistas pueden determinar en qué punto se están participando los usuarios y dejando el flujo en directo en una vista de 24 horas.
+For LIVE streams, you need to set the playhead to an offset from when the programming began, so that in reporting, analysts can determine at what point users are joining and leaving the LIVE stream within a 24-hour view.

-### Al inicio
+### At Start

-Para los medios LIVE, cuando un usuario comienza a reproducir el flujo, debe establecer `l:event:playhead` en el desplazamiento actual, en segundos.
-Esto se contrasta con VOD, donde debe configurar el cursor de reproducción en "0".
+En el caso de los medios en directo, cuando un usuario comienza a reproducir el flujo, debe establecer `l:event:playhead` el desplazamiento actual en segundos.
+Esto es lo contrario a VOD, donde establecería el cursor de reproducción en "0".

-Por ejemplo, supongamos que un evento de flujo DIRECTO comienza a medianoche y se ejecuta durante 24 horas (`a.media.length=86400`; `l:asset:length=86400`).
-A continuación, supongamos que un usuario comienza a reproducir ese flujo en directo a las 12:00.
-En este escenario, debe establecerse `l:event:playhead` en 43200 (12 horas en el flujo).
+For example, say a LIVE streaming event starts at midnight and runs for 24 hours (; ). `a.media.length=86400``l:asset:length=86400` Then, say a user starts playing that LIVE stream at 12:00pm.
+In this scenario, you should set  to 43200 (12 hours into the stream).`l:event:playhead`

-### Al pausar
+### On Pause

-La misma lógica «cursor de reproducción directo» aplicada al principio de la reproducción debe aplicarse cuando un usuario detiene la reproducción.
-Cuando el usuario vuelve a reproducir el flujo en directo, debe definir `l:event:playhead` el valor en la nueva posición de desplazamiento de la cabeza, _no_ en el punto en el que el usuario pause el flujo en directo.
+The same "live playhead" logic applied at the start of playback must be applied when a user pauses the playback.
+When the user returns to playing the LIVE stream, you must set the  value to the new offset playhead position, not to the point where the user paused the LIVE stream.`l:event:playhead`__

 ## Código de muestra {#section_vct_j2j_x2b}